A Tight Lower Bound for Non-coherent Index Erasure: The Injection Association Scheme

 The theory of association schemes will be a convenient language for describing the algebraic and combinatorial components of our work.
-We refer the reader to Bannai and Ito's reference~\cite{BannaiI84} for a more thorough treatment.
+We refer the reader to Bannai and Ito's reference~\cite{BannaiI84} and Chris Godsil's notes~\cite{GodsilAssoc} for a more thorough treatment.